natgo/wt-wiki-scraper/wikitext-transpiled/ground/Merkava%20Mk.1%20(USA).md

 '''Pros:'''

 * Armour is surprisingly effective, due to it being multi-layered
-* Sometimes capable of just driving into the capture point, as if it doesn't care
-* Has weapons and ammunition similar to the [[Centauro I 105]], which is enough for most encounters
 * Different ammunition types are cheap to use
-* ATGMs may have problems destroying this vehicle, as well as small rockets and HESH
+* ATGMs, rockets, and HESH rounds may have problems destroying this vehicle

 '''Cons:'''

 * APFSDS does not care about module-based protection and will go straight through the entire vehicle
-* Second layer of defence has a lot of openings, which can be exploited with side shots so the vehicle cannot be angled a lot
+* Second layer of defence has a lot of openings, which can be exploited with side shots so the vehicle cannot be angled effectively
-* Turret ring and middle rear weak spots compromise vehicle's defences and make it vulnerable to APHE at close ranges
+* Turret ring and middle rear weak spots compromise vehicle's defences, making it vulnerable to APHE at close ranges
-* Side hull armour is weak, can be destroyed by light tanks with +30 mm cannons, obversely, default ammo usually fails to penetrate
+* Side hull armour is weak, can be destroyed by light tanks with +30 mm cannons
-* In up-tier, it's going to be slower than most of the adversaries
-* Can be simply burned, if it cannot be destroyed normally
+* Slow for its tier, made worse in uptiers
-* Thermal signature is in the front of the tank, that make you easy to be seen by thermal sight
+* Thermal signature is in the front of the tank, that make you very visible on thermals

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->